schotanp/climate-change-fall2022/assignment-instructions/a3-lesson5.md

 ## 4. (Oh no, not another) Reflection
 Don’t worry too much.
 This one is short and sweet.
 In 100 words or less, I would like to know what you thought of the workshop and the programming experience. *Was this a useful exercise?
 Do you see the benefits of taking a scripted approach to analysis?
 What was/wasn’t useful?
 Is there anything that you would have liked to have done differently?* Add your reflection to the ```reflection.md``` file in your assignment GitHub repository.

+## 5. Ready to submit?
+Go to the [submission](a3-submission) page to prepare to submit your assignment.